adiladnan327/CS563-Image-Analysis/README.md

-# This Projects all the topics of the Image Analysis using Python with OpenCV library
+# This Project covers all the topics of the Image Analysis using Python with OpenCV library